 As Vodafone continues to innovate in IoT across new industries –infrastructure, manufacturing, automotive, retail and finance– the company wanted to ensure their solutions cater to the needs of their B2B customers, developing a stronger understanding about their needs around the IoT, to power a strong communications strategy.

-Following the research, Pulsar developed strategic insight areas based on the current needs of the audience within the Internet of Things conversation.
-Crucially, to make the insights actionable to the team at Vodafone, Pulsar have created a needs framework which ties insight to action, and scaled the conversation to help prioritise the needs it contains to support the creation of a strong comms strategy.
+Pulsar, leveraging its expertise in audience intelligence and social data, developed for Vodafone a series of strategic insight areas based on the current needs of the audience within the Internet of Things conversation.
+To make insights actionable for Vodafone’s marketing & communications team, Pulsar created a needs framework which ties insights to action to help prioritize customer needs to support the creation of a strong comms strategy.

 Download the case study to understand how we reached these insights, including:

-- Uncovering a scaled understanding of the entire B2B IoT conversation to outline overarching cross-industry needs
+- how we achieved an understanding of the entire B2B IoT conversation to outline overarching cross-industry needs

-- Deep diving into specific industries to uncover needs common to each industry
+- how we dived deep into specific industries to uncover needs common to each industry

-- Reviewing the influencers within the conversation, for Vodafone to leverage within comms strategies
+- how we found the right influencers within the conversation for Vodafone to leverage within comms strategies

-- Breaking down the share of voice within the conversation, between Vodafone and their competitors
+- how we broke down the share of voice within the conversation between Vodafone and their competitors